Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: The Kinematic Mesh and Zeros at One-Loop

 Note that we can equally define a mesh with ``$-$'' and ``$+$'' switched in \cref{fig:three-pt-one-loop-mesh}, leading to another set of hidden zeros.
 Hence, the $n$-point one-loop integrand has $2n$ big mountain zeros.
 We will denote the zero with peak at $c_{i-1,i} = 0$ and ordering $Y^\pm Y^\mp$ as the $(i, \pm)$-zero of the one-loop mesh.
-In Appx.
-C, we will show that these zero configurations are actually \textit{degenerate}; that is, the integrand satisfies all $(i, +)$-zeros if and only if it satisfies all $(i, -)$-zeros.
+But, there is really a \textit{degeneracy} between the two parities: the integrand satisfies all $(i, +)$-zeros if and only if it satisfies all $(i, -)$-zeros.
+(See Appx.
+E for the proof.)

+As emphasized above, one of the central novelties that surface kinematics buys us is well-defined single-loop cuts.
+On the punctured disk (as in \cref{fig:res-kin-disc}), a single-loop cut turns chords of an $n$-point one-loop integrand into chords of an $(n+2)$-point tree amplitude.
+Complementarily, on the one-loop kinematic mesh, this type of cut isolates a triangular region, corresponding precisely to a ray triangulation of the tree-level $(n+2)$-point mesh.
+(See \cref{fig:res-kin-mesh}.)
+As we will demonstrate later, the intersection of this triangle with a one-loop mountain zero yields a maximal rectangle, identifying a tree-level zero; see \cref{fig:residue}.

-Finally, let us specify exactly what locality and unitarity mean in the context of this surface integrand.
-At tree-level, recall that we rephrased the requirements of these two principles in terms of the momentum disk: locality told us chords could not cross, and unitarity said that, on cuts through any set of chords, the amplitude needed to factorize in agreement with the disk.
-The natural generalization to loop-level is then the extension of these properties to the punctured disk.
-Note that, while these definitions guarantee that the physical loop-integrated amplitude is consistent with locality and unitarity, they constitute strictly stronger requirements, as they include rules for dealing with tadpoles and external bubbles that do not appear post-loop-integration.
+Finally, in the surface integrand picture, locality forbids crossing chords on the punctured disk, and unitarity demands consistent factorization on cuts through any set of chords \footnote{While these definitions guarantee that the physical loop-integrated amplitude is consistent with locality and unitarity, they constitute strictly stronger requirements, as they include rules for dealing with tadpoles and external bubbles that do not appear post-loop-integration.}.